 That floor drops further every time a content refresh pulls the same stat from the same shared source.
 The refresh makes the page look current.
 The data is inherited.

-We extracted 575 claims from 100 SaaS blog posts and classified each by origin: Original (backed by the publisher's own data), Sourced (attributed to a named external source), or Unattributed (stated without any citation).
-Thirty-four percent were Unattributed.
+We extracted 5,034 claims from 961 SaaS blog posts across 46 domains and classified each by origin: Original (backed by the publisher's own data), Sourced (attributed to a named external source), or Unattributed (stated without any citation).
+31% were Unattributed, and 65.5% were borrowed from third-party research.
 The Sourced claims drew from a narrow pool of shared references: Gartner, McKinsey, HubSpot, and a handful of industry reports that appeared across multiple domains.

-A separate source verification study traced 316 of those third-party citations to their origins.
-Eighty percent cannot be verified by a reader.
+A separate source verification study traced 3,299 third-party claims.
+Of those, 70% have no external link in the claim's own paragraph that a reader can follow to the data.
+Of the 30% that do carry a verified link, about 20% are dead, gated, or broken.
 The named source does not link to the data.
 The URL is missing.
 The original report is paywalled or gone.

 That chart is the delta visualized.
-When the same unverifiable statistics appear across dozens of posts, the novelty each post contributes beyond the others approaches zero.
-The citations are orphaned data: disconnected from their source, impossible to verify, and shared so widely they differentiate nothing.
+When the same unverifiable statistics appear across dozens of posts, the novelty each one adds drops toward nothing.
+The citations are orphaned data: cut off from their source, impossible to verify, shared too widely to differentiate anything.

-Every one of those claims is a claim about reality.
 Charts are claims.
 Statistics are claims.
-When those claims are borrowed from shared sources without verification, they carry zero information gain regardless of the prose wrapped around them.
+Borrowed from shared sources without verification, they carry zero information gain no matter how good the prose wrapped around them.

 The ratio of Original claims to total claims produces an Originality Score.
 The domain-level scores make the gap concrete.